Gems of the Seine & Unforgettable Douro with Lisbon

 Rouen city tour: See why Victor Hugo once described Rouen as ‘the city of a hundred spires’ on this guided tour.
 Visit the cathedral district, old marketplace and Saint-Maclou Quarter.
 Step into a fairytale of Medieval alleys and half-timbered houses.
 Learn about Joan of Arc and see where she was put to death in 1431.
 Enjoy free time afterwards.

-WWI Lecture – Day in the life of a Tommy: During this interactive evening, you will gain an understanding into the life of a soldier on the Western Front and learn why this was known as ‘the Great War’.
+Back on board this evening, listen to a fascinating expert lecture.WWI Lecture – A day in the life of a Tommy: During this interactive evening, you will gain an understanding into the life of a soldier on the Western Front and learn why this was known as ‘the Great War’.
 From the curious 1914 Christmas armistice football match to the horrors of trench warfare involving machine guns, tanks, mining and the deadly flamethrower, you will experience the war through the eyes of an Allied soldier, ‘a Tommy’.
 Try on his equipment and weapons and taste his rations.
 This immersive experience will bring the history of war to life.

 Rouen